Who We Are

 Where We Come From

-During their first year in Okinawa, our founders spent an entire year going around the island to study Okinawa and meet locals.
+During their first year in Okinawa, our founders spent an entire year traveling around the island to study Okinawa and meet locals.
 With a ton of stories and information accumulated after this year-long exploration, Desmond created the Okinawa Story Map to tell the stories of Okinawa.

-The first copy of Okinawa Story Map was sold without packaging during an art event at Amelia Earhart Intermediate School on Kadena Air Force Base.
+The first copy of the Okinawa Story Map was sold without packaging during an art event at Amelia Earhart Intermediate School on Kadena Air Force Base.
 The following weekend, Desmond took forty copies of the map to a local flea market, and they were all sold out in one day.

-Following his passion for art and design, Desmond started to fill the needs of those looking for high-quality, meaningful, locally produced, Okinawa-centric gifts.
+Following his passion for art and design, Desmond started to fulfill the needs of those looking for high-quality, meaningful, locally produced, Okinawa-centric gifts.
 In talking with many people who love Okinawa, he found that most souvenirs sold in Okinawa come from overseas, designed and made by people who have never lived in Okinawa.
 From there, it took us a few years to design, create, and put our products in stores across Okinawa.

 Give Before We Take